Arnold School of Public Health

 Lee Pearson, Executive Director of Operations and Accreditation

-Toni Torres-McGehee, Associate Dean for Diversity, Equity and Inclusion
+Toni Torres-McGehee, Associate Dean for the Office of Access and Collective Engagement

 Bridget Miller, Associate Dean for Undergraduate Student Affairs